 What Is an Online Criminal Justice Degree?

-Online Masters in Criminal Justice & Criminalistics Programs
+What are Online Masters in Criminal Justice and Criminalistics Programs?

 Online masters students can typically expect a blend of upper-level courses in criminological theory, best practices and research methods.
 Some masters programs require a thesis or a capstone project in the students’ chosen area.
 To that end, most online criminal justice schools offer areas of emphasis.
 Options might include legal studies, terrorism, corrections, incident management, forensic science, criminal behavior and more.
 There are also several types of masters degrees awarded, each with different approaches and objectives.
 So it will help you to think about your goals and read through school syllabuses to find one that matches your needs.